-The atrocities committed by the Japanese military during World War Two are so brutal that it is almost impossible to comprehend them.
-In some ways, it may be better to forget this terrible history, yet to do so would dishonor those who suffered and died.
+The atrocities committed by the Japanese military during WWII are so brutal that it is almost impossible to comprehend them.
+In some ways, it may be better to forget this terrible history, yet to do so would dishonor those who suffered and perished.
 A look at the worst of Japan's crimes in WW2 also helps us understand today's world a little better, especially the animosity Korea and China still have for Japan.
-Moreover, it is important that we learn and remember the horrible crimes in our recent history so that we can make sure they never happen again.WARNING: This list contains extremely disturbing content.
+Moreover, it is important that we learn and remember the horrible crimes in our recent history so that we can make sure they never happen again.

-Over the course of the Sino-Japanese and Second World Wars, the Japanese army forced as many as 200,000 women into prostitution.
-Called “comfort women," some as young as 16 years old, these predominantly Korean sex slaves were sent throughout east Asia to work in brothels catering to the Japanese military.
-The brothels operated long hours and women were rarely granted time off, meaning they were raped repeatedly every day for years.
+Over the course of the Sino-Japanese conflict and WWII, the Japanese army forced as many as 200,000 women into prostitution.
+Called “comfort women," these predominantly Korean women were sent throughout East Asia to work in brothels catering to the Japanese military.
+The brothels operated long hours and women were rarely granted time off, meaning they endured forced relations repeatedly every day for years.

-Death by Railway
+Death By Railway

 The Japanese gathered 60,000 POWs and 200,000 enslaved local laborers and forced them to work day and night through monsoons and sweltering heat.
-Laborers were given nothing but rice to eat, and those who were injured were left to die.
+Laborers were given nothing but rice to eat, and those who were injured were left to perish.
 Dangers included dengue fever, cholera, tropical ulcers, and an extreme vitamin B deficiency that led to paralysis.

 Unit 731 was a top-secret Japanese military unit responsible for medical and chemical weapons research that defies belief.
 Among other things, the unit field-tested so-called “plague bombs” by dropping disease-infected devices over cities to see whether they would cause outbreaks.
 They did, and as many as 3,000 Chinese civilians (if not more) perished from these diseases.